 Some teachers (on Reddit lol) say you can't learn how to teach from an online course or any course for that matter.
 That's probably because of the course they took.
 They'll say you learn on the job.

-That's partly true, you learn some things on the job, but you don't just pull great ideas and make stuff up (that works well) as you go.
+That's partly true, you learn some things on the job, but you don't just pull great ideas out of your hat and make stuff up (that works well) as you go.
 You still have to seek out information and ideas.

 I thought the same thing about the course I took prior to teaching abroad.
 It just didn't prepare me well.
 Why not?
 It just didn't show me enough of what to do.
 It was too theoretical probably like the courses those other teachers took.